Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes

 Moreover, $\tilde h(B,B)$ cannot be negative.
 Indeed, otherwise, $B$ would be a spacelike vector for the Lorentzian scalar product $-\tilde h$.
 So, we could take a timelike vector $v$ for $-\tilde h$ orthogonal to $B$ and we would have $(\tilde h-\beta^2)(v,v)=\tilde h(v,v)>0$, in contradiction with the hypotheses on $\tilde h, \beta$.
 Therefore, \eqref{ebb} forces $\tilde h(B,B)>1$.
 This ensures that $\Lambda, \omega, g_0$ can be reconstructed from \eqref{el} and \eqref{eab} with $\Lambda(p)<0$.

 Case $(ii)$.
 Now $\Lambda(p)=0$ and from \eqref{eq:segundograu}, we obtain only one metric

 which is of the type in $(ii)$ with $\alpha$ the norm associated with $g_0$ and $\beta=-2\omega$.
-For the converse, choose $g_0=\frac{\tilde h}{4 \tilde{h}(B,B)}$ and $W=\frac 12 B$, and recall that $\tilde{h}(B,v)=\beta(v)$ for every $v\in TM$. \end{proof} \begin{rem} Observe that the analysis in Proposition \ref{Riemannclass} was accomplished in each single tangent space, while a wind Riemannian structure in a manifold $M$ can attain all the three possible types.
-The standard expressions of the metrics given in the proposition do not allow us to give a unified expression on $TM\setminus\mathbf{0}$ of the metric $F$.
-This can be achieved instead as follows: \begin{prop} Let $(M, \Sigma)$ be a wind Riemannian structure with associated triple $(g_0,\omega, \Lambda)$ (according to Definition~\ref{ctriple}).
+For the converse, choose $g_0=\frac{\tilde h}{4 \tilde{h}(B,B)}$ and $W=\frac 12 B$, and recall that $\tilde{h}(B,v)=\beta(v)$ for every $v\in TM$. \end{proof} Observe that the analysis in Proposition~\ref{Riemannclass} was accomplished in each single tangent space, while a wind Riemannian structure in a manifold $M$ can attain all the three possible types.
+The standard expressions of the metrics given in the proposition do not allow us to give a unified expression on $TM\setminus\mathbf{0}$ of the metric $F$ which can be achieved instead as follows: \begin{prop} Let $(M, \Sigma)$ be a wind Riemannian structure with associated triple $(g_0,\omega, \Lambda)$ (according to Definition~\ref{ctriple}).
 Then, the conic Finsler metric pointwise determined by Proposition~\ref{Riemannclass} is equal to

 defined, up to the zero section, in the {\em interior} of